proffapt/fERP/README.md

 #### Steps to use this Extension

-> The extension is currenty in development phas and only avaliable for FIREFOX.
+> The extension is currenty in development phase and only avaliable for FIREFOX.

 1. Clone this branch using `git clone -b extension https://github.com/proffapt/fERP`
 2. Open `Firefox` and paste `about:debugging#/runtime/this-firefox` into the search/url bar.